hemisemidemipresent/btd6-modding-tutorial/README.md

 ### Installing melonloader takes ages

 If it takes more than a few minutes, restart it. maybe your internet connection is unstable.
+Make sure not to highlight any text in the console. if you do it by accident, press enter.

 ### The mod manager crashes or doesn't work